 If you don’t see Control Center when swiping while in an app OR if you only see Control Center when swiping up on your Home Screen, you probably don’t have the Access Within Apps setting enabled.

 Go to Settings > Control Center > and toggle ON Access Within Apps.

 How Do You Access Control Center on Your Lock Screen?

 You can enable or disable Control Center from showing on your Lock Screen by going to Settings > Face ID/Touch ID & Passcode and scroll to the section Allow Access When Locked.

 Most of the times, the control center works without any hiccups.
 There are however times when they act slow or seem frozen.

 We found that most issues with the control center were resolved via deleting and re-adding them back.
-This approach also worked for the various widgets that folks had issues with during iOS 10.
-We hope this quick tip helped you with your problem.
+This approach also worked for the various widgets that folks had problems with during previous iOS versions.